27 Things Married People Wish Someone Told Them Before They Got Married

 20. "I wish I'd been told that a wedding doesn't make a marriage."

 21. "Know your spouse's beliefs about having children and raising them.
-The biggest arguments my husband and I have is over how to raise our kids!"
+The biggest arguments my husband and I have are over how to raise our kids!"

-23. "That graciously and quietly picking up some slack when your partner forgets to close the closet door or wash the dishes goes a long way to keep the peace."
+23. "That graciously and quietly picking up some slack when your partner forgets to close the closet door or wash the dishes goes a long way toward keeping the peace."

-Some responses have been edited for length and clarity.
+Note: Some responses have been edited for length and/or clarity.